What will hospitals be like in 50 years

 - Web chat medical appointments

-Using web chat to run doctor appointments and specialist appointments is already here (Push Doctor being just one web chat GP service) and this will be easy widespread change to implement, especially once the majority of the population are Gen Y and younger as they’re more comfortable using smartphones to do everything.
+Using web chat to run doctor appointments and specialist appointments is already here (Push Doctor being just one web chat GP service).
+This will be an easy widespread change to implement, especially once the majority of the population are Gen Y and younger, as they are more comfortable using smartphones to do everything.